Mission Viejo Felony DUI Attorney

 Do I need a local lawyer in Mission Viejo?

-Yes.
-A local attorney understands the courts, judges, and prosecutors in Orange County, which can make a significant difference in how your case is handled.
+It is not necessary; however, a local attorney understands the courts, judges, and prosecutors in Orange County, which can make a significant difference in how your case is handled.

 If you are facing felony DUI charges, you cannot afford to take risks with your defense.
 The consequences are too severe, and the law is too unforgiving.
 At Braden & Tucci, our Mission Viejo felony DUI lawyers have the knowledge and courtroom experience needed to fight for your future.